briandennis/NodeScripts/README.md

 ![Travis Status](https://travis-ci.org/briandennis/An-Algo-a-Day.svg?branch=master)

-# An Algo a Day
+# Node Scripts

-Challenge to write one classic algorithm a day for a month to brush up
+An open source implementation of basic algorithms in JavaScript.
+Developed as a resource to help those beginning to learn formal computer science who come from a JavaScript background.
 ## Sorting

 ### BubbleSort